dukesun99/CQG-MBQA/README.md

 pip install .
 ```

-Then modify the `run-mteb-mbqa.py` file to specify the tasks you want to evaluate on, and make sure the `questions.json` and `mbqa_model.pt` files paths are correct for CQG-MBQA or QAEmb-MBQA.
+Then modify the `run-mteb-cqg-mbqa.py` and `run-mteb-qaemb-mbqa.py` files to specify the tasks you want to evaluate on, and make sure the `questions.json` and `mbqa_model.pt` files paths are correct for CQG-MBQA or QAEmb-MBQA.

-The results will be saved to the `results_mteb` folder.
+The results will be saved to the `results_mteb_cqg` and `results_mteb_qaemb` folders.

 #### NewSpectrum Dataset
 Due to copyright issues, please contact the authors for the dataset or crawl it yourself.